ivandotv/radio-browser-api/README.md

 ## Usage

-Make sure you have a fetch implementation (e.g [node-fetch](https://www.npmjs.com/package/node-fetch)) available.
+If using in node.js environment, make sure you have a fetch implementation (e.g [node-fetch](https://www.npmjs.com/package/node-fetch)) available.
 You should also have an application name that is going to be passed as `user agent string` when talking to the API.
 You can use whatever you like but be consistent, the author of the API uses it to track usage statistics.

 ```ts
 import { RadioBrowserApi, StationSearchType } from 'radio-browser-api'